richardwilkes/toolbox/README.md

 Math utilities.

 ## xmath/fixed
-Fixed-point values that can be added, subtracted, multiplied and divided.
-The values implement these interfaces for convenient encoding/decoding:

-- encoding.TextMarshaler
-- encoding.TextUnmarshaler
-- json.Marshaler
-- json.Unmarshaler
-- yaml.Marshaler
-- yaml.Unmarshaler
+Fixed-point types of varying sizes.
+More can be added by adjusting the types created in the generator.

 ## xmath/num
 128-bit int and uint types.
-The values implement these interfaces for convenient encoding/decoding:

-- encoding.TextMarshaler
-- encoding.TextUnmarshaler
-- json.Marshaler
-- json.Unmarshaler
-- yaml.Marshaler
-- yaml.Unmarshaler

 ## xmath/geom
 Geometry primitives.